Wal-Mart: Should Amazon Be Nervous?

-Wal-Mart's (WMT) third quarter results hold more relevance than simply a good earnings report.
-The online sales growth, and general strength of the company demonstrate a potential wall in the way of Amazon's (AMZN) unbridled control of online commerce.
+Wal-Mart's (NYSE:WMT) third quarter results hold more relevance than simply a good earnings report.
+The online sales growth and general strength of the company demonstrate a potential wall in the way of Amazon's (NASDAQ:AMZN) unbridled control of online commerce.
 Amazon's Whole Foods purchase must have really struck a nerve because Wal-Mart hasn't held back.

-They're buying eCommerce companies, striking deals with competitors to sell on Wal-Mart's website, and pressing a "order online/pickup at one of our gazillion stores" initiative that holds strong premise.
+It is buying e-commerce companies, striking deals with competitors to sell on Wal-Mart's website, and pressing a "order online/pickup at one of our gazillion stores" initiative that holds strong premise.
 The best part?
 While Amazon is pushing to increase its distribution through acquisitions like Whole Foods (who says brick and mortar is dead?), ole Wally Mart already has what is arguably the best distribution system in the world.

 Third Quarter

 While many analysts expected revenues of $121 billion, Wal-Mart turned in revenues of $123.18 billion.
 That's a 4.2% increase year over year.
-I would fault the company on an unbalanced 4.6% increase in costs of sales, and 5.1% increase in operating expenses, but they're doing a lot in terms of shaking things up, so I'll let it slide this time.
+I would fault the company on an unbalanced 4.6% increase in costs of sales and 5.1% increase in operating expenses, but it is doing a lot in terms of shaking things up, so I'll let it slide this time.

-This is the 13th quarter in a row that Wal-Mart increased same store sales.
-U.S. comparable sales and traffic increased 2.7% and 1.5% respectively.
+This is the 13th quarter in a row that Wal-Mart increased same-store sales.
+U.S. comparable sales and traffic increased 2.7% and 1.5%, respectively.
 Internationally, the company drove sales 4.1%.
 Basically, it was a darn good quarter in the midst of an iffy retail environment.
 The company noted its grocery performance to be one of the best in years, and I'm encouraged by what's happening.

-The retailer earned $1 a share excluding items; and seems poised for the start of the holiday season.
+The retailer earned $1 a share, excluding items, and seems poised for the start of the holiday season.
 This fourth quarter will be a telltale for many retailers as to how they're really stacking up against the Amazon storm clouds.
-When you look at Wal-Mart's eCommerce performance in the third quarter, I think the company has the momentum for the holiday season.
+When you look at Wal-Mart's e-commerce performance in the third quarter, I think the company has the momentum for the holiday season.
 Online sales increased 50% in the third quarter.
 With acquisitions like the Jet.com purchase last year, Wal-Mart seems poised to keep pushing back at Amazon's push for domination.

 At the Curb Pickup and Online "Mall" Deals